zzr20011/flanker-spm-script/README.md

 # Preprocessing & First‑Level Analysis Scripts for the Flanker Task (SPM12)

-This repository provides a streamlined and highly readable pipeline for preprocessing and first‑level fMRI analysis of the **Flanker task dataset** from **OpenNeuro**
+This project provides a streamlined and readable pipeline for preprocessing and first‑level fMRI analysis of the **Flanker task dataset** from **OpenNeuro**
 (**ds000102**: https://openneuro.org/datasets/ds000102/versions/00001) using **SPM12**.

 The scripts are designed to reproduce the group‑level results demonstrated in